-(2) The Company has recently recalled three lots of ONCASPAR.
-The Company has established a sales return reserve of \$415,000 in accrued expenses with respect to the related recall.
-In addition, the Company wrote off \$195,000 of ONCASPAR inventory.
+The Company has recently recalled three lots of ONCASPAR.
+The Company has established a sales return reserve of \$415,000 in accrued expenses at September 30, 2004 with respect to the related recall.
+In addition, the Company wrote off \$195,000 of ONCASPAR inventory for the three months ended September 30, 2004.